 Nā Kau ʻElua | The Two Seasons was composed for oboist J. Scott Janusch in celebration of a new oboe constructed by Howarth of London from Kauila wood (alphitonia ponderosa) native to Kōkeʻe, Kauaʻi, and from a tree thought to be 200-300 years of age.
 The concerto combines musical materials from Antonio Vivaldi’s “The Four Seasons” (1721) and 12 lunar months’ worth of inspired everyday uses of kauila wood, a now precious wood, by the people of old Hawaiʻi (poʻe kahiko).
 The Suite from Nā Kau ʻElua | The Two Seasons showcases six (of the original 12) movements, in a 22-minute concerto, and the chamber version premiered in 2024 at the Kauaʻi Community College Performing Arts Center in a “homecoming” concert for the kauila oboe.

-Suite from Nā Kau ʻElua | The Two Seasons (orch) for your upcoming performance!
+Suite from Nā Kau ʻElua | The Two Seasons (orch) for your upcoming dance, theater, film or media performance!
 Please provide the information below and weʻll send you a draft grand rights agreement within 3 business days.